PrayujaTeli/Blog/IPAddress.md

 6.On the other end of the phone line your ISP has a direct connection to the Internet.
 The ISPs router examines the destination address in each packet and determines where to send it.</br>
 7.Eventually, the packets reach computer 5.6.7.8.
 Here, the packets start at the bottom of the destination computer's TCP/IP stack and work upwards.<br/>
 8.As the packets go upwards through the stack, all routing data that the sending computer's stack added (such as IP address and port number) is stripped from the packets.
-9. When the data reaches the top of the stack, the packets have been re-assembled into their original form, "Hello computer 5.6.7.8!"<br>
+9.When the data reaches the top of the stack, the packets have been re-assembled into their original form, "Hello computer 5.6.7.8!"<br>